Sustainability and Green Solutions in Smart Cities

 KEY TERMS - GLOSSARY

-Climate Resilience: The capacity of cities to adapt to and recover from climate-related challenges.
+- Climate Resilience: City’s capacity to adapt to climate challenges.

 Quiz 1